brotkrueml/schema/Documentation/Configuration/Index.rst

 .. note::
    The option is considered only if the :ref:`SEO system extension
-   <ext_seo:introduction>` is installed.
+   <typo3/cms-seo:introduction>` is installed.
 If this is not the case, the markup is
    always embedded.